emmittjames/Bananagrams/README.md

 ```
 --module-path "PATH/TO/YOUR/JAVAFX/LIB/FOLDER" --add-modules javafx.controls,javafx.fxml
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;  -If you see "Error: JavaFX runtime components are missing, and are required to run this application", it means that you didn't include \
-&nbsp;&nbsp;&nbsp;&nbsp; these VM arguments properly.\
+- If you see `Error: JavaFX runtime components are missing, and are required to run this application` it means you didn't include these VM arguments properly.
-&nbsp;&nbsp;&nbsp;&nbsp;  -If you see a version error, it means you are running an outdated JDK version.\
+- If you see a version error it means you are running an outdated JDK version.
 4. Everything should be up and running!

 ## Sample Images